Medical expert of the article

 Normal performance

 Normally, there should be no red blood cells in the urine.
-In women, no more than 1-3 erythrocytes are allowed in the preparation (single).
-[4]
+In women, no more than 1-3 red blood cells are allowed in the preparation (single). [ 4 ]

 Raising and lowering of values

-If traces of erythrocytes are found in a woman's urine, this may indicate an increased level of glucose in the blood, the development of diabetes mellitus and diabetes insipidus.
+If traces of red blood cells are found in a woman's urine, this may indicate an elevated blood glucose level, the development of diabetes mellitus and diabetes insipidus.
 This may be one of the signs of a temporary increase in blood glucose that develops during pregnancy.
-Attention should be paid to the functional state of the kidneys, perhaps they are experiencing increased stress, and require additional protection and support.
-Also, a similar picture may be a consequence of hormonal imbalance, often develops as a result of insufficient production of vasopressin (a hormone produced by the pituitary gland, which contributes to vasoconstriction, increased blood pressure).
-The function of vasopressin entails a process in which the kidneys transfer some of the purified fluid from the urine back into the blood.
+It is necessary to pay attention to the functional state of the kidneys, perhaps they are experiencing increased stress and require additional protection and support.
+A similar picture may also be a consequence of hormonal imbalance, often developing as a result of insufficient production of vasopressin (a hormone produced by the pituitary gland that promotes vasoconstriction and increased blood pressure).
+The functioning of vasopressin entails a process in which the kidneys release part of the purified fluid from the urine back into the blood.

-A pregnant woman should normally not have red blood cells in her urine.
-If they appear, this indicates the development of an inflammatory process, a violation of the normal functioning of the kidneys, liver, a violation of hormonal levels, in particular, a decrease in the level of vasopressin.
-It can also be a sign of toxicosis.
-[5], [6], [7], [8]
+A pregnant woman should not normally have red blood cells in her urine.
+If they do appear, this indicates the development of an inflammatory process, disruption of the normal functioning of the kidneys, liver, disruption of the hormonal background, in particular, a decrease in the level of vasopressin.
+This can also be a sign of toxicosis. [ 5 ], [ 6 ], [ 7 ], [ 8 ]

-If leukocytes are found in the urine, this is a sign of an inflammatory process, since it is leukocytes that are the cells that primarily migrate to the inflammation focus.
+If leukocytes are found in the urine, this is a sign of an inflammatory process, since leukocytes are the cells that first migrate to the site of inflammation.
 An increase in the number of erythrocytes also indicates the development of a pathological process.
-It can be both inflammatory and non-inflammatory.
-Often the number of red blood cells increases against the background of impaired blood function.
-The detection of leukocytes and erythrocytes in urine, especially in women and children, is a negative sign and requires a detailed diagnosis.
+This can be either an inflammatory or non-inflammatory process.
+Often, the number of erythrocytes increases against the background of a violation of blood function.
+The detection of leukocytes and erythrocytes in the urine, especially in women and children, is a negative sign and requires detailed diagnostics.

 Red blood cells and protein in urine in women

 Protein in the urine indicates the development of kidney pathology.
-Red blood cells can be a sign of inflammation.
+Red blood cells can be a sign of an inflammatory process.
 In women, this can also be a sign of gynecological diseases, endocrine dysfunction.
-It is worth noting that it is especially important to control these indicators during pregnancy, since at this time the body is in a state of adaptation, the load on the kidneys, liver, and other organs increases significantly, and intoxication of the body develops.
+It is worth noting that it is especially important to monitor these indicators during pregnancy, since at this time the body is in a state of adaptation, the load on the kidneys, liver, and other organs increases significantly, and intoxication of the body develops.

 Unchanged red blood cells in urine in women

-The appearance of unchanged erythrocytes in the urine is often observed in diseases of the kidneys and urinary tract.
-In women, a similar picture is also observed against the background of pregnancy, toxicosis, after childbirth, and this is a negative sign, which indicates that the kidneys cannot cope with the load.
-It can also be a sign of toxicosis in pregnant women, it can indicate the development of poisoning.
-A similar picture is observed with hypertension, any other diseases associated with vascular tone, circulatory system.
-In more severe cases, this clinical picture may indicate the development of malignant tumors and severe diseases of the urinary tract, including the kidneys (pyelonephritis, glomerulonephritis, nephritis, renal tuberculosis).
+The appearance of unchanged red blood cells in urine is often observed in diseases of the kidneys and urinary tract.
+In women, a similar picture is also observed against the background of pregnancy, toxicosis, after childbirth, and this is a negative sign that indicates that the kidneys cannot cope with the load.
+It can also be a sign of toxicosis of pregnancy, may indicate the development of poisoning.
+A similar picture is observed in hypertension, any other diseases associated with vascular tone, the circulatory system.
+In more severe cases, this clinical picture may indicate the development of malignant tumors and severe diseases of the urinary tract, including the kidneys (pyelonephritis, glomerulonephritis, nephritis, tuberculosis of the kidneys).

 Altered red blood cells in urine in women

 Altered erythrocytes often appear in urine as a result of poisoning, toxicosis in pregnant women.
-Usually, a similar picture develops against the background of heavy metal poisoning.
-Depending on the number of such red blood cells, and the level of changes, one can judge the nature of the pathological process: from a mild inflammatory process to severe renal failure.
+Usually, such a picture develops against the background of poisoning with heavy metals.
+Depending on the number of such erythrocytes and the level of changes, one can judge the nature of the pathological process: from a mild inflammatory process to severe renal failure.

-The appearance of single erythrocytes in the urine requires re-diagnosis, especially in women, due to the proximity of the reproductive organs.
+The appearance of single red blood cells in urine requires repeated diagnostics, especially in women, due to the proximity of reproductive organs.
 This may be a sign of an inflammatory process, dysfunction, gynecological diseases.
-But also red blood cells can accidentally get into the urine, for example during menstruation, as a result of improper toilet of the external genital organs.
-Mandatory re-analysis is required to confirm or refute the diagnosis.
+But red blood cells can also accidentally get into the urine, for example, during menstruation, as a result of improper toilet of the external genitalia.
+Mandatory repeated analysis is required to confirm or refute the diagnosis.

-Red blood cells in urine in older women
+Red blood cells in urine in elderly women

-If erythrocytes appear in the urine of older women, this is a negative sign that may indicate a violation of the functional state of the kidneys, an increased load on them.
-This may be a sign of degenerative processes, inflammation, the development of infection, and may also indicate a violation of the concentration ability of the kidneys, which occurs in connection with the development of chronic kidney disease.
-At the same time, in parallel, a violation of the normal ratio between the amount of daytime and nighttime urine can be noted (it changes towards an increase in nighttime urine output).
-[9] The prevalence of asymptomatic microhematuria ranges from 2 to 30%, depending on the definitions used and the age and sex of the population studied.
-[10] Vitamin D deficiency correlates with hematuria in women, especially after menopause.
-[11]
+If red blood cells appear in the urine of elderly women, this is a negative sign that may indicate a violation of the functional state of the kidneys, an increased load on them.
+This may be a sign of degenerative processes, inflammation, the development of infection, and may also indicate a violation of the concentrating ability of the kidneys, which occurs in connection with the development of chronic kidney diseases.
+At the same time, a violation of the normal ratio between the amount of daytime and nighttime urine can be noted (changes towards an increase in nighttime diuresis). [ 9 ] The prevalence of asymptomatic microhematuria ranges from 2 to 30% depending on the definitions used and the age and sex of the population studied. [ 10 ] Vitamin D deficiency correlates with hematuria in women, especially after menopause. [ 11 ]

 Red blood cells in urine after childbirth

-After childbirth, red blood cells in the urine may persist for some time.
+After childbirth, red blood cells may remain in the urine for some time.
 This is a negative sign, so recovery must be monitored.
-This may be the result of blood entering the urine (from the uterus, vaginal discharge, remnants of amniotic fluid).
-But also increased red blood cells in the urine of women may indicate the development of inflammatory and degenerative processes in the kidneys, hemolytic uremic syndrome.
-[12] This is often a sign of bleeding, or an increased risk of bleeding.
-In addition, this may indicate an intense hormonal change, a change in the functional state of the body.
-[13], [14]
+This may be a consequence of blood entering the urine (from the uterus, vaginal discharge, remnants of amniotic fluid).
+But also increased red blood cells in the urine in women may indicate the development of inflammatory and degenerative processes in the kidneys, hemolytic uremic syndrome. [ 12 ] Often this is a sign of bleeding, or an increased risk of its development.
+In addition, this may indicate intense hormonal changes, a change in the functional state of the body. [ 13 ], [ 14 ]